SOA-team3/Sec_CryptoBeta/README.md

 ```
 ## Test

-Drop DB and migrate again if database structre has been modified:
+Drop DB and migrate again if database structure has been modified:

 ```shell
 RACK_ENV=test rake db:drop